tranhl/tranhl.github.io/_posts/2020-06-21-what-the-github-repository-experience-is-missing.md

 ---
 layout: post
-title: What the GitHub Repository Experience Is Missing - And What To Do About It
+title: What the GitHub Repository Experience Is Missing - and How to Fix It
 summary: File browsing.
 It’s missing file browsing.
 category: tooling
 tag: browser extension